playton-official/ATNRubybot/README.md

 Configure the source by replacing "<b>TOKEN!</b>" with your token and "<b>CHATID!</b>" with the group chat_id where you would like to receive posts...
 Now, start the bot by doing in the terminal and in the main file directory:<br /><br />
 <code>ruby main.rb</code>
 <br /><br />
 It's very easy, try it!
+Good luck!